TheProjectsX/my-react-components/popover/README.md

 ## API:

 -   `content`: Expects content which will be shown
+-   `parentStyles`: Styles to give parent Element.
+Not classnames, but React.CSSProperties!
 -   `className`: Class names which can be given to the `content` wrapper
 -   `position`: In which position the `content` will be shown.
 Options:
     -   `top`, `bottom` (default), `left`, `right`
 -   `axis`: In which axis will the content be shown.
 Options:
     -   `center` (Default), `top`, `bottom`, `left`, `right`
+-   `triggerType`: Should the Popover be triggered `auto` or `manual`.
+Manual type will require below property also:
+-   `contentVisible`: If the `content` is visible or not.
+Expects Boolean (Default `false`)
 -   `viewOnHover`: Views content when hover-ed on trigger, instead of click.
 Expects Boolean (Default `true`)
 -   `indicator`: If the indicator should be visible or not.
 Expects Boolean (Default `true`)